Little Rock Water Quality at a Glance

 Disinfection Byproducts

-Current Status: Detected at levels within federal compliance limits; regular monitoring conducted throughout the distribution system EPA Limits: 80 ppb for total trihalomethanes (TTHMs) and 60 ppb for haloacetic acids (HAA5)
+Current Status: Independent testing shows levels exceeding health guidelines for bromodichloromethane, chloroform, and chlorite, though still within federal compliance limits.
+EPA Limits: 80 ppb for total trihalomethanes (TTHMs) and 60 ppb for haloacetic acids (HAA5).
+See our filter guide for NSF-certified options that reduce DBPs.

 PFAS Compounds

-Health Effects: Research suggests potential impacts on immune system, cholesterol levels, thyroid function, and possible links to certain cancers and reproductive effects
+Health Effects: Research indicates potential impacts on immune function, cholesterol levels, thyroid function, and links to certain cancers including kidney and testicular cancer, plus reproductive effects.
+PFAS and PFOS are now classified as hazardous substances under CERCLA (Superfund law).

 Please read – our information